mounirn/KharbgaNet/info.md

 - Ability to play on a single computer

 * Resolved Issues:
-	1 Display the number settings left for each player after each turn -- done (message) 2 Display the number of spare pieces remaining off board  -- not needed?
+  1. Display the number settings left for each player after each turn.
+Added messages
+  2. Display the number of spare pieces remaining off board  -- not needed?
-	3 Display the player score (number of pieces on board) -- done 4 Enforce settings rules
+  3. Display the player score (number of pieces on board)
+  4. Enforce settings rules
-	5 Ability to start the board and the game with a specific state of the game (fen)   -- Done 6 Enforce moving and capturing rules
+  5. Ability to start the board and the game with a specific state of the game (fen)
+  6. Enforce moving and capturing rules
+  7. Display the Malha image while on setting
+  8. Remove the Malha image after setting is completed
+  9. Update the game state at the end of the setting phase
+  10. Enforced the rule that a player must continue moving the same piece until no capture is possible
+  11. UI enhacements to the board cell
+  12. Messages improvements indicating which move is required.

 # Compiling TypeScript
 - tsc    (src directory)